amish1188/learning-actions/README.md

 2. [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)

-## Task 1 - Clone the repository to your own GitHub account
+## Task 1 - Fork the repository to your own GitHub account

-In a tool of your choice clone the github
+In a tool of your choice clone the GitHub repository.

 ## Task 2 - Automating building and running tests on project